Sponsorship: how to enhance the role within the project profession webinar

 - Next steps for sponsorship in the project profession

-This webinar is the first of an engagement series throughout July to present the results of the sponsor survey and discuss/debate the implications with project professionals with experience in these areas working in the Financial Services, Postal, Oil and Gas, and Transport sectors.
+This webinar was the first of an engagement series presenting the results of the sponsor survey and discussed/debated the implications with project professionals with experience in these areas working in the Financial Services, Postal, Oil and Gas, and Transport sectors.

 The series includes:

 - A news story write up and resources from Thursday 23 July: The Executive Sponsor role – panel debate with senior leaders